pluja/awesome-privacy/README.md

 **Other useful tools**
 - [Cryptomator](https://cryptomator.org) - Cryptomator encrypts your data quickly and easily.
 Afterwards you upload them protected to your favorite cloud service
-- [Boxcryptor](https://www.boxcryptor.com/) - Encryption for OneDrive, Dropbox, Google Drive and many more.
 - [Syncthing](https://syncthing.net/) - Continuous file synchronization program.
 It synchronizes files between two or more computers in real time, safely protected from prying eyes.
 - [Rclone](https://rclone.org/) - Rclone is a command line program to manage files on cloud storage.
 It is a feature rich alternative to cloud vendors' web storage interfaces and like the tools listed above enables encryption for encrypting files in the cloud.